mvs-org/metaverse-vm-cli/README.md

-   contract, c      Contract operations myaddress        Returns the address associated with MVS_PRIVATE_KEY account, a       Account operations transfer, send   Transfer ETP or MST tokens to another account. eg: `web3 transfer 10.1 to 0xADDRESS` env              List environment variables help, h          Shows a list of commands or help for one command
+   contract, c      Contract operations myaddress        Returns the address associated with MVS_PRIVATE_KEY account, a       Account operations transfer, send   Transfer ETP or MST tokens to another account. eg: `mvs-vm-cli transfer 10.1 to 0xADDRESS` env              List environment variables help, h          Shows a list of commands or help for one command